rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Introduction {#problems}
 ============

-As detailed in {{IPHandling}}, exposing client private IP addresses by default maximizes the probability of successfully creating direct peer-to-peer connection between two clients, but creates a significant surface for user fingerprinting. {{IPHandling}} recognizes this issue, but also admits that there is no current solution to this problem; implementations that choose to use Mode 3 to address the privacy concerns often suffer from failing or suboptimal connections in WebRTC applications.
+As detailed in {{IPHandling}}, exposing client private IP addresses by default to web applications maximizes the probability of successfully creating direct peer-to-peer connections between clients, but creates a significant surface for user fingerprinting. {{IPHandling}} recognizes this issue, but also admits that there is no current solution to this problem; implementations that choose to use Mode 3 to address the privacy concerns often suffer from failing or suboptimal connections in WebRTC applications.
 This is particularly an issue on unmanaged networks, typically homes or small offices, where NAT loopback may not be supported.

-This document proposes an overall solution to this problem by registering ephemeral mDNS {{RFC6762}} names for each local private IP address, and then providing those names, rather than the IP addresses, to the web application when it gathers ICE candidates.
-WebRTC implementations resolve these names to IP addresses and perform ICE processing as usual, but the actual IP addresses are not exposed to the web application.
+This document proposes an overall solution to this problem by providing a mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}} names for local private IP addresses, and then provide those names, rather than the IP addresses, in the ICE candidates they surface to web applications.

+Upon receiving ICE candidates with mDNS names, remote clients will resolve these names to IP addresses and perform ICE processing as usual.
+In the case where the remote client is a web application, the WebRTC implementation will manage this resolution internally and will not disclose the actual IP addresses to the application, as above.

+While this technique is intended to benefit WebRTC implementations in web browsers, by preventing collection of private IP addresses by arbitrary web pages, it can also be used by any endpoint that wants to avoid disclosing information about its local network to remote peers on other networks.

 Terminology
 ===========